 I'm having trouble connecting to other stations.
 Any advice?

 - Check to be sure you have a good, solid network connection.
-If you are on 3G or EDGE, look for 4 of 5 bars in the
+If you are on cellular, look for 4 of 5 bars in the

 signal strength indicator; if you are on WiFi, look for a full-strength signal.
 Field tests have shown that the cellular data network

-is not always available even with a strong 3G signal in some situations.
+is not always available even with a strong cellular signal in some situations.